Heungbu and Nolbu: The story of Heungbu and Nolbu

 The rumour that Heungbu was wealthy spread throughout the entire town and reached Nolbu.
 Without hesitation, Nolbu met Heungbu and asked him how he became so rich so quickly.
-Nolbu heard the secret and did the same, except he broke a swallow's leg himself.
+Nolbu replicated his brother's actions, except he broke a swallow's leg himself.
 The swallow brought Nolbu a gourd seed the following spring, and Nolbu planted it.
-When he split his gourds open, various elements of destruction came out of each gourd; the first contained dokkaebi which beat and chided him for his greed, the second caused debt collectors to appear and demand payment, and the third unleashed a deluge of muddy water that flooded his house.
-Nolbu and his wife suddenly lost all of their wealth.
+When he split his gourds open, various elements of destruction came out of each gourd; the first contained dokkaebi which beat and chided him for his greed.
+The second caused debt collectors to appear and demand payment.
+The third unleashed a deluge of muddy water that flooded his house.
+Nolbu and his wife lost all of their wealth.
 They finally realized their mistake and asked Heungbu to forgive them and lived together happily ever after.

 Names like "Heungbu" and "Nolbu" might be unfamiliar to people in other countries, but the moral that good deeds bring you wealth and luck is similar to many other folk tales from cultures around the world.
 This story also has great cultural significance in Korea because it challenges the common Korean value that the eldest son is the most important child of the family.
 Recently, "Heungbu and Nolbu" was published in an American textbook named "Literary Place 2, 3".